4GeeksAcademy/master-javascript-programming-exercises/exercises/059-removeFromBackOfNew/README.md

 # `59` removeFromBackOfNew

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "removeFromBackOfNew".
+1. Write a function called `emoveFromBackOfNew`.

-Given an array, "removeFromBackOfNew" returns a new array containing all but the last element of the given array.
+Given an array, `removeFromBackOfNew` returns a new array containing all but the last element of the given array.

-Notes:
+## :bulb: Hint:

-* You should be familiar with the 'pop' method.
+* You should be familiar with the `pop` method.

 ```Javascript
 var arr = [1, 2, 3];